subquery/documentation/docs/quickstart/quickstart_chains/near-ref-finance.md

 # NEAR Ref Finance.
 Quickstart Guide

 The objective of this project is to catalog the `swap` actions performed by the `v2.ref-finance.near` contract on the NEAR mainnet.
-It serves as an excellent opportunity to gain practical experience in understanding Graph's functionality through a real-world example.
+It serves as an excellent opportunity to gain practical experience in understanding SubQuery's functionality through a real-world example.

 <!-- @include: ../snippets/quickstart-reference.md -->